 This is a fantastic day, often led by a down to earth local, who has lived in Broome for 20 years, has heaps of knowledge and willing to answer plenty of questions.

-Gaze at the stunning Beagle Bay Church
+Visit Beagle Bay Church

 On your way to or from Cape Leveque, you must stop at the iconic Beagle Bay church.